mpavezb/cpp_design_patterns/Creational/README.md

 For some components it only makes sense to have one instance in the system (e.g., database, factories).
 Contructor calls can be expensive, so we provide everyone with the same instance.

+**Making a safe singleton**:
+- Hide/delete the constructor, copy ctor and copy assignment operators.
+- Create a static method that returns a reference to a static member.
+- C++11 gives guarantees thread safe initialization of static members.

+**Testability Issues**: When using a singleton to manage a resource (e.g., database), we cannot run unit test for that class, because the tests will depend on the real resource, which can change anytime!.
+This can be fixed with Dependency Injection, creating a interface to mock up the real resource with something suitable for testing.

+**Singleton based in a DI Container**: A DI (Dependency Injection) or IoC (Inversion of Control) Container helps us to manage the lifetime of objects inside the application.
+This is particularily helpful, as we avoid coding the boilerplate constraints.

+**Monostate Singleton**: *NOT RECOMMENDED*.
+The singleton is only implemented partially.
+The object itself is not a singleton, but only the fields used to manage the resource are kept `static`.
+This is a bad, because gives a wrong idea to the user of the API about how the object really works.
+Different instances will manage the same resource.

+**Multiton**: Provides a factory to create multiple singletons for a class, based on specific keys.
+For example, it allows to create singletons based on levels of priority.